Understanding Dual-Hose Portable ACs and Window Compatibility

 Insufficient Window Height in awning horizontal windows

-Some awning windows have dimensions that are wide with heights less than 14 inches in height.
+Some awning windows (windows that are hinged at the top and open from thje bottom) have heights that less that 16″.
 These can pose a problem for dual-hose portable AC installations.
-The oval adapter requires a cut out in the AC panel with a heigh of 12″ to fit properly.
-If the window opening is less than 14″ height, there isn’t enough room for the adapter hole to be cut into the acrylic panel.
+The oval adapter requires a cut out in the AC panel with a heigh of 12″.
+If the window opening is less than 16″ height, there isn’t enough room for the adapter hole to be cut into the acrylic panel.

 How We Build AC Panels for Dual-Hose Units